Why Kaiser Permanente employees might be on the verge of a strike

 The two-tier wage system has a long and ugly history in the U.S. Its most common impact, union workers say, is to divide their membership and create resentment between the higher and lower classes of wage earners.

-“It’s a cult classic among corporate executives where the companies are failing and profits are plunging,” said Jane Carter, a labor economist who performed an extensive study of the system for UNAC/UCHP, a copy of which was obtained by Capital & Main.
+“It’s a cult classic among corporate executives where the companies are failing and profits are plunging,” said Jane Carter, a labor economist who performed an extensive study of the system for UNAC/UHCP, a copy of which was obtained by Capital & Main.

 At various times, usually financially desperate ones, the system has been used by corporate giants in the auto, airline, and food service industries to restrict labor costs.
 Ford, for example, installed a two-tier system during the recession of 2009, and it took the United Auto Workers union a decade to finally eliminate it.
 The United Parcel Service (UPS) implemented the system in 2018 through a technicality, even though 54% of the Teamsters that participated voted against it, leading one driver to say, “This destroys unions.”

-That’s the general idea, says Carter, who worked with the American Federation of State, County, and Municipal Employees before joining UNAC/UCHP last year.
+That’s the general idea, says Carter, who worked with the American Federation of State, County, and Municipal Employees before joining UNAC/UHCP last year.
 Her research indicates that the two-tier system often results in far less savings than companies might expect, in part because it creates a second class of workers whose entry-level wages are so far below those of their older peers that they will never catch up.

 Such an approach, union members say, leads to resentment among workers toward each other—and in time, those resentments result in vastly increased rates of turnover, which gets expensive quickly.
 According to the Society for Human Resource Management, an association that lobbies on behalf of labor management, replacing an employee costs the equivalent of six to nine months of that employee’s salary to find and train a new hire.